Sneeky-Man/The_Project/ROADMAP.md

 # Roadmap for The_Project
-######I want at least version 1.0 done by the start of April, as that around the time my project is due.
+######I want at least version 1.0 done by the start of April, as the project must be fully finished and sent by Tuesday 26th April.
 It also allows me to do the documents surrounding the project in time

 ## Prototyping Stage
 ##### Est Date (31/1/22)
 ###### Version 0.1
-This is the stage where I test out different game ideas, and stick to one i find fun.
+This is the stage where I test out different game ideas, and stick to one I find fun.
-This is a crucial stage, and cannot be passed under any circumstances until I am appositely sure on the game i want to make
+This is a crucial stage, and cannot be passed under any circumstances until I am appositely sure on the game I want to make

 It should include:
 * A fully functioning prototype, with at least one map, and enemies